nico/hack/notes/catalyst.md

 on compilers and linkers, or are just interested in what happens under the hood, this document might be interesting to you.

-Building a catalyst commandline tool
+Building a Catalyst commandline tool
 ------------------------------------

-It's possible to write a commandline program that uses catalyst.
+It's possible to write a commandline program that uses Catalyst.
 That's not something you'd want to do in real life (just write a normal mac commandline tool), but it's useful for testing.

 ```
 % cat hello.c
 #include <stdio.h>
 int main() { printf("hello world\n"); }
 ```